ItsAsbreuk/itsa-gallery/src/gallery-itsachangemodeltemplate/README.md

  3. 'editTemplate' (can be set up within this plugin: to edit the Models)

-Be aware that 'secondTemplate' and 'editTemplate' are used for rendering <i>all Models</i> that are in stae 2 or 3.
+Be aware that 'secondTemplate' and 'editTemplate' are used for rendering <i>all Models</i> that are in state 2 or 3.

 If you need the buttons with the same style on the normal template as how are styled inside the editTemplate, then use:
 ```html
 <input type="button" value="edit" class="yui3-button" />
 ```
+<b>Note:</b> If you use buttons on every model-item, it is strongly suggested to plugin [Y.Plugin.ITSASubscribeModelButtons](src/gallery-itsasubscribemodelbuttons)

 <i>To make the models editable, this plugin uses gallery-itsaeditmodel under the hood.
 The attribute 'configForEditModel' is passed
-through to Y.Plugin.ITSAEditModel.</i>
+through to Y.Plugin.ITSAEditModel.</i> Should you use a LazyModelList, then the editable Object is revived into a Model.
+For performance-reasons, the revived models will not be freed: you may want to do this yourself.

+<b>Caution:</b> If you do not need to change templates, then better not use this plugin.
+The plugin will slower rendering of all items,
+because the host needs to check what template to use for every single item.

 NS: <b>itsacmtemplate</b>